Williams celebrates 100th with a party

 People are also reading…

-She said, “My mom died when I was young.”
+She said her mother died “when I was young.”
 Her father, Papa as she called him, lived a pretty long life.

 Rose Williams, her daughter-in-law, said the centenarian has two living siblings from her father’s second marriage.
 He had two sets of children, eight by his first wife and eight by his second wife.